Calculating Cardiovascular Risk

 Sometimes these lifestyle changes are not sufficient to reach desirable levels.
 There are also drugs, like statins, that are effective in lipid management.
 Some conditions involving elevated lipids levels are hereditary, so high lipid levels in these conditions cannot always be lowered sufficiently by diet and exercise.

 You not only need to test and understand your risk of having cardiovascular disease, you should also determine the level of risk, and the appropriate level of response and treatment.
-The best way to start, is by ordering a blood test today!
+The best way to start, is by ordering hormone tests today!